debatelab/deepa2/docs/esnli.md

 ## Original Dataset

-NLI dataset with explanations for why the inferential relations indicated by the `label` holds between `premise` and `hypothesis`.
+NLI dataset with explanations for why the inferential relation indicated by the `label` holds between `premise` and `hypothesis`.

 ### Features